 1. RATE RANGES PERMISSIBLE [SECTION I.A.VIII]

 In accordance with the Final Rule, actuaries now have the option to certify either a capitation rate range or a specific rate for each rate cell.
-The certification must clearly indicate whether the actuary is certifying a rate range or capitation rates.
+The certification must clearly indicate whether the actuary is certifying a rate range or discrete capitation rates.
 The certification must document a number of items for actuarially sound rate ranges; including [Section I.B.iv]:

-Data, assumptions and/or methods used to develop the upper and lower bounds
+Data, assumptions and/or methods used to develop the upper and lower bounds;

-That the upper bound does not exceed the lower bound by more than 105%
+That the upper bound does not exceed the lower bound by more than 105%;

 Criteria for paying at different points within the range among contracted MCOs; and,